Storyline and Studio: Media Doesn't Autoplay When Slides Advance Automatically

 Media on Other Slides

-Audio and video content on other slides in your course should play as expected.
-However, if your slides are set to advance automatically without any interaction, media might not work since learners haven't given their browsers permission to play it.
+Audio and video content on other slides in your course should play as expected as long as the user interacts with the content.
+However, if your slides are set to advance without any learner interaction—whether automatically or with time-based triggers such as starting a timeline or reaching a cue point—media might not work.
+Without learner interaction, browsers don’t have permission to play media content.

-To make sure media plays correctly throughout your course, set the slide that comes before each audio clip and video to advance only when learners click a button or interact with it in some way.
-For example, if you have a video on slide 2, set slide 1 to advance when learners click the "next" button or another button on the slide.
+To ensure media plays correctly throughout your course, set the slide before audio or video content to advance only when learners click a button or otherwise interact with it.
+For example, if you have a video on slide 2, set slide 1 to advance when learners click the "next" button.